Created by the Ask Leif Team — Reviewed and Edited by Shane

 Sun Valley isn't just a ski resort; it's a living legend, offering unparalleled groomed runs and a rich history as America's first destination ski resort.
 Beyond the world-class skiing, you'll discover the quiet charm that captivated Ernest Hemingway, making it the perfect escape for those who appreciate both exhilarating adventure and profound cultural depth.
 This trip is for those who seek the elegance of a bygone era combined with modern mountain luxury.

-Welcome to Sun Valley, America's first destination ski resort, a place where the grandeur of the Rockies meets a rich tapestry of history and elegance.
+Beyond the legendary slopes of Bald Mountain, Sun Valley unfolds as America's First Ski Resort is more than just a winter playground a place where the grandeur of the Rockies meets a rich tapestry of history and elegance.
+Discover the unique charm of the Sun Valley Village, a hub of activity and luxury nestled amidst the stunning landscape.
 Imagine gliding down Bald Mountain's legendary groomed corduroy, feeling the crisp Idaho air, knowing you're on slopes that pioneered modern skiing.
 This isn't just a ski trip; it's an immersion into a legacy, where the spirit of innovation, born with the world's first chairlift in 1936, still thrives.
 You'll trace the footsteps of legends, from Hollywood stars to literary giants, all drawn to the unique charm and unparalleled beauty of the Wood River Valley.
 Prepare for a ski experience that combines world-class terrain with a timeless, sophisticated ambiance.

 Beyond the exhilarating runs, Sun Valley offers a unique blend of cultural depth, particularly for those fascinated by literary history.
-This is where Ernest Hemingway found solace and inspiration, penning parts of "For Whom the Bell Tolls" amidst the serene Idaho landscape.
+Explore the Sun Valley Museum of Art, featuring rotating exhibitions and educational programs.
 You'll have the chance to visit his final resting place in Ketchum, a poignant reminder of his connection to this valley.
 The resort itself, with its iconic Sun Valley Lodge, exudes an old-world charm that transports you back to a golden era of travel.
 It's a place where every turn on the slopes and every stroll through the village feels steeped in stories, waiting for you to discover them.

-This 4-day journey is crafted for those who appreciate more than just powder; it's for the traveler who seeks an experience rich in both adventure and narrative.
+This 4-day journey is crafted for the traveler who seeks an experience rich in both adventure and narrative, from exploring the trails to savoring the local cuisine.
 We'll dive deep into Sun Valley's ski heritage, savoring the impeccably groomed trails that are a hallmark of Baldy, and exploring the diverse terrain from beginner-friendly slopes to challenging advanced runs.
-But we'll also carve out time to connect with the resort's storied past, from its pioneering role in skiing to its indelible link with Ernest Hemingway.
+But we'll also carve out time to connect with the resort's storied past, from its pioneering role in skiing to a visit to the Sun Valley Museum of Art, showcasing local and national talent.
 Get ready for an unforgettable blend of exhilarating descents, cozy après-ski moments, and a profound appreciation for a destination that truly stands apart.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.